-Children in relative/kinship care had significantly lower CBCL total and externalising problem scores than children in foster care.

-Children whose carers said 'contact' was meeting the needs of the children and not having an adverse impact on them had significantly lower CBCL scores.
+Children in relative/kin had significantly lower CBCL total and externalising problem scores than children in foster care.
+Children whose carers said contact was meeting the needs of the children and not having an adverse impact on them had significantly lower CBCL scores.

-Relationships with carers and children's socioemotional development (CBCL scores)
+Contact and children's socio-emotional development (CBCL)